Ragnar-Oock/xoram/apps/docs/src/guide/essentials/application.md

 # Creating an application

-A zoram application is entirely described by the list of plugins you pass to the `createApp` function, they will implement all of your applicative and business logic.
+A xoram application is entirely described by the list of plugins you pass to the `createApp` function, they will implement all of your applicative and business logic.